Hannibal (TV series): Casting

-Hugh Dancy was the first actor to be cast, taking on the lead role of FBI criminal profiler Will Graham, who seeks help from Lecter in profiling and capturing serial killers.
+Hugh Dancy was the first actor to be cast, taking on the role of FBI criminal profiler Will Graham, who seeks help from Lecter in profiling and capturing serial killers.
 In June 2012, Mads Mikkelsen was cast as Lecter.
 Soon after this, Laurence Fishburne was cast as FBI Behavioral Sciences Unit commander Jack Crawford.
 Caroline Dhavernas was later cast as Dr. Alana Bloom, a former student of Hannibal Lecter, and Hettienne Park was cast as CSI Beverly Katz.
 Lara Jean Chorostecki, Kacey Rohl, Scott Thompson and Aaron Abrams were cast in recurring roles.

 Gina Torres, Laurence Fishburne's wife, had a recurring role as Phyllis "Bella" Crawford, Jack Crawford's terminally ill wife.
-Ellen Greene, Raúl Esparza and Gillian Anderson were later cast in recurring roles and appeared later in season one, though Greene actually appeared in only one episode.
+Ellen Greene, Raúl Esparza and Gillian Anderson were later cast in recurring roles and appeared later in season one, though Greene appeared in only one episode.
 Molly Shannon, Eddie Izzard and Lance Henriksen guest-starred during the first season.

-Several of the actors on the series have worked with creator Bryan Fuller previously, including Dhavernas, who played the lead role in Wonderfalls, and Torres, Greene, Esparza and Shannon, who all appeared in the television series Pushing Daisies.
+Several actors on the series worked with creator Bryan Fuller previously, including Dhavernas, who played the lead role in Wonderfalls, and Torres, Greene, Esparza and Shannon, who appeared in the television series Pushing Daisies.
 Chelan Simmons reprised her role as Gretchen Speck-Horowitz from Wonderfalls in an episode of Hannibal.
 Ellen Muth, who starred in Fuller's Dead Like Me, guest-starred as a character named Georgia Madchen, a nod to her original character and a "reinterpretation of that character".

-David Bowie was approached for the role of Hannibal's uncle, Robert Lecter, for the second season, but was unavailable for the role.
+David Bowie was approached for the role of Hannibal's uncle Robert Lecter for the second season, but was unavailable.
 Gillian Anderson returned as Lecter's psychiatrist, Dr. Bedelia Du Maurier, in multiple episodes for the second season.
 Eddie Izzard returned as Dr. Abel Gideon for the second season.
 Cynthia Nixon joined the recurring cast as Kade Prurnell, an employee of the Office of the Inspector General, who is investigating Jack Crawford's role in the events of the first season.
 Katharine Isabelle joined the recurring cast as Margot Verger, who was originally described as a potential love interest for Graham, but Fuller later clarified that, as in the novel Hannibal, Margot "... is a member of the LGBT community!"
 Michael Pitt joined the recurring cast in the role of Mason Verger, Margot's abusive twin brother.
 Amanda Plummer guest-starred in the second season, playing Katherine Pimms, an acupuncturist.
 Jeremy Davies and Chris Diamantopoulos appear in two episodes.